The

 under their Croatian flag in Vienna in 1529, during the first Turkish

-siege of the city.
-I express my deep gratitude to Josip Sersic and Mijo
+I express my deep gratitude to Josip Seršić (1948-2020) and Mijo

-Juric, Vienna, for this information.
+Jurić, Vienna, for this information.

 During the second Turkish